IS442-202223T1/group-project-g1t1-backend/README.md

 ```

 ### Choosing the Environment to run
 This application is created to be production ready.
-To streamline the setup for developers, a dev environment was setup to use H2, an in-memory database.
+To streamline the setup for developers, a dev environment was setup to use H2, an in-memory database and seeding of test data.

-To run the applicable in production, a separate environment properties is created.
+To run the application in production, a separate environment properties is created.

 Instruction to choose which environment properties the application should run:
 1. Open `src\main\java\resources\application.properties`